JonmarCorpuz/SecondBrain/Protocol - IPv4.md

 ## Header Checksum (16 bits)

-The Header Checksum field checks for errors in the IPv4 header
+The Header Checksum field checks for errors in the IPv4 header only

 * Calculated based on the header contents and compared to the one in this field
 * Recomputed at each router